Nicki Minaj Parties With Kylie Jenner and Shania Twain at Coachella

 In a video, Nicki is seen dancing in a crowd with Kylie Jenner, who gives her a playful kiss and is wearing a new hot pink wig.
 Also spotted: The Keeping Up With the Kardashians star's boyfriend Travis Scott, with whom she shares a 2-month-old daughter, and sister Kourtney Kardashian, Chance the Rapper and Migos' Quavo.

+Kylie and her crew, which also included her BFF Jordyn Woods and Kourtney's boyfriend Younes Benjima, arrived around 3 a.m. and beelined it to Nicki and Quavo's VIP table, after which Coachella headliner The Weeknd joined them, E!
+News has learned.
+Kylie and Travis remained by each other's sides all night.
+The group left around 4 a.m.

-Nicki also posted photos of herself with other friends, including Coachella headliner The Weeknd, rapper French Montana, recent Oscar nominee Timothée Chalamet, and country star Shania Twain.
+Nicki also posted photos of herself with The Weekend,, rapper French Montana, recent Oscar nominee Timothée Chalamet, and country star Shania Twain.

 "@shaniatwain is so dope in real life," Nicki wrote.